Dirichlet Proportions Model for Hierarchically Coherent Probabilistic Forecasting: Introduction

-While several hierarchical forecasting approaches have been proposed in the past decade, probabilistic hierarchical forecasting approaches are much less common.
-Several hierarchical forecasting approaches ~\citep{hyndman2016fast, taieb2017coherent, van2015game, hyndman2016fast, ben2019regularized, wickramasuriya2015forecasting,wickramasuriya2020optimal, panagiotelis2020probabilistic} involve a two-stage process where the first stage involves generating independent (possibly incoherent) univariate base forecasts, followed by a second stage ``reconciliation'' step that adjusts these forecasts using the hierarchy structure, to finally obtain coherent predictions.
-These approaches are usually disadvantaged in terms of not having an end-to-end, joint optimization process for generating coherent multivariate forecasts.
-Furthermore, with the exception of \cite{taieb2017coherent}, none of these approaches can directly handle probabilistic forecasts.
+On the other hand, several papers specifically address hierarchically-coherent forecasting ~\citep{hyndman2016fast, taieb2017coherent, van2015game, hyndman2016fast, ben2019regularized, wickramasuriya2015forecasting, wickramasuriya2020optimal, mancuso2021machine, abolghasemi2019machine}, based on the idea of \textit{reconciliation}.
+This involves a two-stage process where the first stage generates independent (possibly incoherent) univariate base forecasts, and is followed by a second \textit{reconciliation} stage that adjusts these forecasts using the hierarchy structure, to finally obtain coherent predictions.
+These approaches are usually disadvantaged in terms of using the hierarchical constraints only as a post-processing step, and not during generation of the base forecasts.
+Furthermore, with the exception of \cite{taieb2017coherent}, which is a two-stage reconciliation-based model for coherent probabilistic hierarchical forecasting, most of these approaches cannot directly handle probabilistic forecasts.

-While none of the above methods use deep neural network architectures for hierarchical forecasting, there has recently been a large body of work on deep neural network models for multivariate forecasting \citep{salinas2020deepar, oreshkin2019n, rangapuram2018deep, benidis2020neural, sen2019think}, including probabilistic multivariate forecasting~\citep{salinas2019high,rasul2021multivariate} and even graph neural network(GNN)-based models for forecasting on time series with graph-structure correlations~\citep{bai2020adaptive,cao2021spectral,yu2017spatio,li2017diffusion}.
-However, most of these works do not provide coherent predictions for hierarchical time series.
-To the best of our knowledge, the only work on a jointly-optimized deep-learning framework for coherent probabilistic forecasting is the recent work of \citet{rangapuram2021end}, that offers a novel method for incorporating the reconciliation step as part of a deep neural network-based training process.
-Their approach is based on projecting the produced time series into a linear subspace that satisfies the hierarchical constraints.
+More recently, there has been some work(~\cite{rangapuram2021end,han2021simultaneously}) that propose single-stage, end-to-end deep neural architectures that directly produce hierarchically-coherent (or approximately coherent) probabilistic forecasts without a need for a post-processing step.